Piderman/mattycollins.com.au/_posts/2014-01-22-semantic-classes-in-css.md

 I am now happy as I can visually communicate common styles via this `subHeading` as well as having the ability to make any changes via `media__title` based on the parent class.
 Awesome.
 This naming rule can be applied to anything and I can move onto styling me some buttons.

 ## When blue becomes red
-Thinking I have my naming conventions nailed down I merrily go about building these lovely buttons.
-One is a call to action so its nice and large, the other is a standard form and lastly one to prompt a potentialy dangerous action.
+Thinking I have my naming conventions nailed down I merrily go about styling a few lovely buttons.
+One is a call to action so naturally its nice and large, the other is a standard form and the final one aims to confirm a potentially dangerous action.

 I love BEM so lets run with it.
 Convinced its awesome as well as borrowing some conventions off Bootstrap (or even using the framework) I end up with this: